enisspahi/monitoring-playground/opentelemetry.md

 ## OpenTelemetry

-OpenTelemetry is a set of standardized protocols, tools and libraries for instrumenting to provide observability for applications.
+OpenTelemetry is a set of standardized APIs, tools, and libraries for instrumenting applications to provide observability through metrics, logs, and traces.

 ---